home-controller/homeauto_network/DESIGN.md

 * bits[1 Or more] SOF(start of frame) Bit(s) A pull down pulse to say I am about to start sending.
 There is a #define for number of bits, to make checking each time through main loop more reliable.
 If set to more than 1 bit the last bit is high after the pulled low bit(s), to help with timings as if checking in the main loop for example might not know when the pull low started.
 * bits[1] RTR (Remote Transmission Request).
     - RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
-    - We could add a spare bit here but as this is just a software protocol it shouldn't matter much if we change it unlike CAN where a load of hardware IC would not longer work.
+    - We could add a spare bit here but as this is just a software protocol it shouldn't matter much if we change it unlike CAN where a load of hardware IC would no longer work.
 * bits[3] Data length in bytes 0=0,1=1,2=2,3=4.
 Extra bit for future expansion
 * bits[8] command id.
 * bits[0,8,16,32] bits, Then optional 8,16 or 32 bits of data.
-* bits[4] CRC field.
-For now CRC in only on command and data bytes. note CAN is 15 bits. we are using 4 bits for now, probably should change to 8 bits
+* bits[8] CRC field.
+For now CRC in only on command and data bytes. note CAN is 15 bits.
+Changed to 8 bits from 4
 * bits[1]: CRC delimiter.
 Delimiter is high.
 Maybe should be inverse of preceding bit?
 * bits[1] Ack bit.
 Like CAN this is pulled low by any unit that fails with the CRC it indicate a line error, even if the unit interested receives it fine.
 * bits[1] Ack delimiter bit (this high to?)